Who should I contact to get more information about Pinole Hercules Little League (PHLL) or to get an answer to a specific question?

 Why do we register players so early?

 Our league registration numbers determine the number of managers we choose, uniforms we order, the amount of new equipment we must purchase, and the number of practice and playing fields we must reserve.
 This all takes time and is done by volunteers.
-We must register by November in order to get them on the playing field that spring.
-Teams are formed in January, practice starts in February, and games start in March.
+We must register by November to get them on the playing field that spring.
+Teams are formed in January, practice starts in February, and games begin in March.

 What happens if I register my child late?